Recovery after ACL surgery is a slow process, taking on average 9-12 months.

 The outcome is usually extremely positive, ACL reconstruction surgery having a success rate of approximately 90%.
 However, problems can occur both in the short term and long term.

 Problems after ACL surgery are usually minor and short lived, but some people do experience ongoing problems.
 Here we will look at the most common problems that occur and how to avoid and treat them.

-Any surgery carries risks, but these are small:
+Any surgery carries risks, but the risk is generally small:

 1. Infection: there is a very small risk of developing an infection after ACL knee surgery in the incision.
 If this happens, you will be given antibiotics